stuxunited/Assassingments/README.md

 # Assassingments
-These are just assassinment given by our Faculty
+These are just programming assassinment given by our Faculty Teacher